acsicuib/YAFS/docs/introduction/basic.rst

 -----------
 Application
 -----------
-The applicaiton follows the DDF model, in which an application is modeled as directed graph, the vertices of the directed acyclic graph (DAG) representing modules that perform processing on incoming data and edge denoting data dependencies among modules.
+Secondly, the application follows the DDF model, in which an application is modeled as directed graph.
+The vertices of the directed acyclic graph (DAG) representing modules that perform processing on incoming data and edge denoting data dependencies among modules.

 An application is set by a group of modules.
 A module can create messages (a pure source / sensor), a modul can consume messages (a pure sink  / actuator ) and other modules can do both tasks.